 Arrange an interview with someone from a different demographic and meet them in a setting that's natural for them.

-Get a sense of how user research works in the real world as Steve Portigal shares research "war stories" inspired by his book Doorbells, Danger and Dead Batteries.
+Get a sense of how user research works in the real world as Steve Portigal shares "war stories" inspired by his book Doorbells, Danger and Dead Batteries.

 User research war stories – check out the replay of this InVision DesignTalks webinar about stories and lessons learned from the field.
 [25:12 min]